What to Know: Your Course at Commonweal Garden

 Click here for a map and driving directions.

 Commonweal Garden is a 17-acre farm located in Bolinas, on the beautiful and rugged California Coast.
-Nestled into its own quiet valley, the site features registered organic gardens, orchards, production green house, ponds, seasonal stream, springs, goats and chickens, a yurt classroom, multiple grey water systems, and several natural building features.
+Nestled into its own quiet valley, the site features registered organic gardens, orchards, production green house, ponds, seasonal stream, springs, chickens, a yurt classroom, multiple grey water systems, and several natural building features.

 Northern California coastal weather can be unpredictable — and we definitely get coastal weather patterns at the site, so be prepared.
 Nights can be cold and the days warm.
 We recommend bringing layered clothing for varying weather and different levels of physical activity throughout the day.